tecklens/tk-wolf/providers/email-webhook/README.md

-# Novu Email Webhook Provider
+# wolf Email Webhook Provider

-This is a library that triggers a custom webhook and shows itself as an email library for [@novu/node](https://github.com/novuhq/novu)
+This is a library that triggers a custom webhook and shows itself as an email library for [@novu/node](https://github.com/wolfhq/wolf)

 ## Usage